JuliaDiff/SparseDiffTools.jl/README.md

 possible to perform matrix coloring, and utilize coloring in Jacobian and Hessian construction.

-Optionally, automatic and numerical differentiation are utilized and the ability to automatically detect the sparsity of a function is provided.
+Optionally, automatic and numerical differentiation are utilized.

 ## Example